 Sandplay therapy is a unique and effective therapeutic approach that taps into the power of the imagination.
 Developed initially for children, it has expanded to include adults seeking self-discovery and healing.

 Through the act of shaping the sand, individuals tap into their innate creativity and bypass their conscious thoughts, allowing the unconscious mind to surface.
-This process creates a bridge between the two realms, facilitating a transformative dialogue.
+This process creates a bridge between the two realms, facilitating a significant dialogue.

 Jungian Sandplay